mhxynh/vcat-backend/README.md

 The first startup can take a little longer because compose builds the local Lambda invoke image and the backend container warms the core local SAM API routes before the frontend starts.

 - To warm every mounted route before the frontend starts: `WARM_BACKEND_ROUTES=all docker compose up --build`
-- To skip warmup and only wait until SAM is listening: W`ARM_BACKEND_ROUTES=off docker compose up --build`
+- To skip warmup and only wait until SAM is listening: `WARM_BACKEND_ROUTES=off docker compose up --build`

 ### Verifying the Local Stack